OwenHW1399/Online-Math-Game/README.md

 Here is a video of the presentation of this app:
 [Screen recording of demonstrating how to play this math game](https://youtu.be/q6GvbYiWCkE)

-Here is a screen shot of the app:\
+Here is a screen shot of the game:\
 ![](images/mathPic.png)